sony/nnabla/doc/functions.rst

     the network, remember to call :meth:`~nnabla.Variable.forward`, once before doing so, otherwise the weights and the binary weights will not be in sync.

-    3) CPU and GPU implementations now use floating values for `binary_weight`, since this function is for simulation purposes.
+    3) Quantized values are stored as floating point number for `binary_weight`, since this function is for simulation purposes.

 References: